matthewturk/obsidian-sidecar-panel/README.md

 - 0.2.3 -- First release in the plugin list!
 - 0.2.4 -- Add a default panel file and a toggle to always apply it.
 - 0.3.0 -- Added a `getCurrentFile` function for use in embedded widgets.
+- 0.3.2 -- Added a new folder mapping function

 ## License